Binge Drinking Dangers for Young People

 then, many already have been hurt by their bouts of heavy drinking.

-Besides the risk of death from overdose, bingeing involves other dangerous or negative
+Besides the risk of death from overdose, binge drinking involves other dangerous or

 Date rape.
 Alcohol can be a significant factor in sexual assaults on students.

 Unprotected sex.
-Heavy drinkers are at greater risk for AIDS and other sexually transmitted diseases.
+Heavy drinkers are at greater risk for AIDS and other sexually transmitted infections

-They also have a greater chance of pregnancy.
+(STIs).
+They also have a greater chance of unintended pregnancy and poor pregnancy

 Violence.
 Young people who drink are more likely than others to be victims of violent crime,